-Through an ingenious doubling scheme, the Ensemble Version of TITANIC requires a cast of just 20 to tell the gripping story of the ocean liner’s maiden voyage and tragic demise.
-The Orchestra requires six players.
+Through an ingenious doubling scheme created by original Broadway cast member Don Stephenson, Titanic Ensemble Version requires a cast of just 20 to tell the gripping story of the ocean liner’s maiden voyage and tragic demise.
+The orchestration created by Ian Weinberger requires six players.

 But the catastrophe had social ramifications that went far beyond that night’s events.
 For the first time since the beginning of the industrial revolution early in the 19th Century, bigger, faster and stronger did not prove automatically to be better.
 Suddenly the very essence of “progress” had to be questioned; might the advancement of technology not always be progress?

 Nor was this the only question arising from the disaster.
 The accommodations of the ship, divided into 1st, 2nd and 3rd Classes, mirrored almost exactly the class structure (upper, middle and lower) of the English-speaking world.
 But when the wide discrepancy between the number of survivors from each of the ship’s classes was revealed — all but two of the women in 1st Class were saved while 155 women and children from 2nd and 3rd (mostly 3rd) drowned — there was a new, long-overdue scrutiny of the prevailing social system and its values.

 It is not an exaggeration to state that the 19th Century, with its social stricture, its extravagant codes of honor and sacrifice, and its unswerving belief that God favored the rich, ended that night.

 The musical play TITANIC examines the causes, the conditions and the characters involved in this ever-fascinating drama.
 This is the factual story of that ship — of her officers, crew and passengers, to be sure — but she will not, as has happened so many times before, serve as merely the background against which fictional, melodramatic narratives are recounted.
 The central character of our TITANIC is the Titanic herself.